jobellet/ADHDtools/README.md

 Interactive tools to help manage ADHD symptoms and improve productivity.

+## Cloud Notebook

+Prefer running in the cloud?
+Open the [Colab Notebook](https://colab.research.google.com/github/jobellet/ADHDtools/blob/main/ADHDTools_colab.ipynb) and click **Copy to Drive**.
+Run the first cell to mount your Google Drive and a folder named `ADHDtools` will be created in *My Drive*.
+All notebook tools read and write data from that folder so your progress stays in sync across devices.

 ## Features

 *   **Pomodoro Timer:** Work in focused sprints with timed breaks to maintain productivity.